prog4biol/pfb2019/README.md

 __join__
 `join` is a method or a way to take a list of elements, of things, and turn them into a string with something put in between each element.
+List will be covered in the next session in more detail.

 Let's join a list of Ns  `list_of_Ns = ['NNNNN', 'NNN', 'N', 'NNNNNNNNNNNNNNN', 'NN']` on 'xx' to get this string: